NixOS/rfcs/rfcs/0000-flakes.md

   that it is hard to ensure reproducible evaluation of NixOS or NixOps configurations.

-* Nix projects lake discoverability and a standard structure.
+* Nix projects lack discoverability and a standard structure.
 For example, it's just convention that a repository has a `release.nix` for Hydra jobs and a `default.nix` for packages.